appsrc-eng/.tmux/README.md

 # tmux config

-This is a simple but useful setup for tmux, it will continue to grow overtime as more...
+This is a simple but useful setup for tmux, it will continue to grow overtime.

 ### Plugin Inventory